sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 ### Messages

+Messages are contained in transaction, and trigger state-transitions.
+Each module defines a list of messages and how to handle them.
+Here are the messages we need for our nameservice application:

+- `MsgSetName`: This message allows name owners to set a value for a given name in the `nameStore`.
+- `MsgBuyName`: This message allows accounts to buy a name and become their owner in the `ownerStore`.

+When a transaction (included in a block) reaches a Tendermint node, it is passed to the application via the ABCI and decoded to get the message.
+The message is then routed to the appropriate module and handled there according to the logic defined in the `handler`.
+If the state needs to be updated, the `handler` calls the `keeper` to perform the update.

+Now that we have defined how our application works from a high-level perspective, we can start implementing it!

 ## The Keeper

 The main core of a Cosmos SDK module is a piece called the Keeper.
-It is what handles interaction with the store, has references to other keepers, and often contains most of the core functionality of a module.
-To begin, let's create a file called `keeper.go` and place it in a folder called `./x/nameservice` that will hold our module.
+It is what handles interaction with the store, has references to other module's keepers, and often contains most of the core functionality of a module.

+To begin, let's create an empty git folder.
+In this folder, let's create a file called `keeper.go` and place it in a folder called `./x/nameservice` that will hold our module.
 It is general practice to keep the modules in the `./x/` folder.

 ### Keeper Struct

-In this file, let's start by placing the following code.
+In the `keeper.go` file, let's start by placing the following code.

 ```go
 package nameservice